 Elizabeth Weller, Executive Vice President, Gold Key/PHR opened the floor proudly stating, “There are 24 management positions throughout Hilton Norfolk the Main that are filled by women.”
 She spoke on why women make extraordinary leaders and are often at the head of large projects.
 “We are passionate, we have perspective, we are flexible, we are mentors, and we are taught that there is nothing we can’t accomplish with self-care and creativity.”

-Next, a five-person panel discussion took place compiled of esteemed professional women including Dr. Newby Alexander, Dean of Liberal Arts School, Norfolk State University, Jessica Bedenbaugh, Business Development Manager, Portsmouth Economic Development, Janet Donovan, RADM, JAGC, USN (Ret.), Angela Utter-Gauthier, Senior Vice President, Five Rings Financial, and Lorraine Wagner, Vice President Operations, STIHL Incorporated.
+Next, a five-person panel discussion included Dr. Newby Alexander, Dean of Liberal Arts School, Norfolk State University, Jessica Bedenbaugh, Business Development Manager, Portsmouth Economic Development, Janet Donovan, RADM, JAGC, USN (Ret.), Angela Utter-Gauthier, Senior Vice President, Five Rings Financial, and Lorraine Wagner, Vice President Operations, STIHL Incorporated.

 The discussion was fueled by the relevant topics of breaking the glass ceiling in business, women empowerment and contributing to a thriving business community.
 A chocolate hammer was presented to each participant by sponsor, William and Mary Raymond A. Mason School of Business to metaphorically ‘shatter the glass ceiling’, which set a humorous and fitting tone for the event.
 The panelists were recognized for their remarkable level of commitment to their work.